20 December 2018

 Birth of Golden Snail was inspired by the history and myths associated with Krabi’s Khao Khanabnam cave, and was intended as a site-specific installation to be projected in 35mm directly onto the cave wall.
 It presents fragments of the area’s past, including its status as a camp for Japanese soldiers during World War II.
 The twenty-minute film was made in black-and-white, and shot on 16mm.

-At a preview screening of Birth of Golden Snail on 17th October, the Office of Contemporary Art and Culture (OCAC) raised several objections, claiming that the portrayal of a pregnant schoolgirl set a bad example, and that a shot of her topless was indecent.
-As Chulayarnnon told me in an interview last week, the OCAC were also concerned that the representation of Japanese soldiers "can make a bad relationship between Thailand and Japan."
-What's more, a resident of Krabi even posted a death threat on Facebook, accusing the director of disrespecting local culture.
+At a preview screening of Birth of Golden Snail on 17th October, the Office of Contemporary Art and Culture raised several objections, claiming that its portrayal of a pregnant schoolgirl set a bad example, and that an out-of-focus shot of her breasts was indecent.
+As Chulayarnnon told me in an interview last week, the OCAC were also concerned that the representation of Japanese soldiers “can make a bad relationship between Thailand and Japan.”
+What’s more, a resident of Krabi even posted a death threat on Facebook, accusing the director of disrespecting local culture.

 The OCAC asked Chulayarnnon to cut the film, though he declined to do so, as he explained in a Facebook post: “the committee asked me to re-edit and cut some scenes out from the film because they were afraid of negative feedback from local people in Krabi.
 I understood the comments from the committee but I refused to censor my film”.
 On 1st November, only a day before the Biennale opened, the OCAC wrote to the director confirming that the film could not be shown without cuts.